 Conservation lands shall be used for forestry, low-density development and open space.
-They shall be withheld from intensive development until there is a demonstrated public need for their development, until public utilities and services can be provided to these lands, and until it can be determined that overriding benefits to the community would accrue from their development at higher densities.
+They shall be withheld from intensive development until there is a demonstrated public need for their development, until public utilities and services can be provided to these lands and until it can be determined that overriding benefits to the community would accrue from their development at higher densities.

-Permitted Uses: Conservation

-Forestry Single-family dwelling units

-Conditional Uses: Mineral and earth extraction Public utilities and facilities Telecommunications facilities Camping, Camper, or Recreational Vehicle site
+Permitted Uses: Conservation Forestry Single-family dwelling unit Permitted Uses requiring Site Plan Review Recreation Small Wind Energy Systems Conditional Uses: Mineral and earth extraction Public utilities and facilities Telecommunications facilities

-RECREATION DISTRICT
+Recreation District

-These lands are defined as lands above 2500 feet which are presently used and will continue to be used by Stratton Ski Area for ski lifts, trails and related purposes, and as lands which may have potential for such use in the future.
+These lands are defined as lands above 2,500 feet which are presently used and will continue to be used by the Stratton Mountain Resort for ski lifts, trails, and related purposes, and as lands which may have potential for such use in the future.
+They are on the northerly and easterly slopes of Stratton Mountain.